Tudwall/TOP-calculator/README.md

 # Calculator

-## The fourth project for The Odin Project
+## The fourth project for The Odin Project's Foundations path.

 The objective is to make a functional calculator using html, css and javascript.